 Something that a lot of businesses, even outside of the realms of e-commerce, fail to do is to have a full understanding of the arena that you are playing on.
-A lot of business owners fail to understand that it pays for you to know your market and your competitors.
+A lot of business owners overlook the benefits of knowing your market and your competitors.

 7. Zero customer support

 With similar products, and sometimes identical offers, customer support may be the only differentiator that your business has over other providers.
-But a lot of your competitors fail to see its importance.
+But a lot of businesses do not realize its importance.

 Customer support is a marketing strategy on its own right.
-It pushes forward your relationship with your customers, and also address concerns that are hindering them from successfully transacting with you.
+It helps you build relationship with your customers.
+When you address the concerns it makes them stick to you.

 Some of the things that you can to push customer support forward are:

 - Highlighting customer-centric messages in the site